smitskecbs/solana-tools/README.md

-# Solana Tools
+# solana-tools

-A modern TypeScript monorepo by Kevin Smits for read-only SPL token intelligence on Solana mainnet.
+Modern TypeScript monorepo by Kevin Smits — free, open-source

-## Philosophy
+## Features

-- On-chain transparency
-- Holder distribution insights
-- CLI-first developer utilities
+- Written in TypeScript
+- Designed for Node.js CLI use
-- Read-only intelligence, no wallet connections or private keys
+- Read-only on-chain data (no wallet connections, no private keys)

+## Packages

-## Whale Tracker
+### Whale Token Tracker

-Scan the largest wallet holders for any SPL token mint and compare distribution changes between snapshots.

-### Highlights
-- Mainnet holder ranking by size
+- Fetch ranked largest wallets by mint
-- Percentage ownership per wallet
+- Calculate approximate percentage ownership
-- Safe snapshot diffing (previous to current)
+- Compare previous snapshot to current safely
-- JSON export ready for dashboards or API use
+- Export table + structured JSON for UI or API integration
-- Fully read-only (no keys, no approvals)
+- Fully read-only (no approvals, no keys)

-## Ecosystem

-Other tooling categories in this monorepo include SPL mint reading, account inspection, pool analysis, and snapshot exports, built to simplify Solana Web3 flows for developers and community moderators.

-## Usage goal

-Deliver consolidated, lightweight on-chain intelligence for token founders, developers, and mods, in a single command or clean integration.
+### Other utilities

+More SPL holder and pool intelligence tooling lives under `packages/<tool-name>` in the monorepo.

-## Structure
+## Folder structure

 ```
 /
 ├─ api/
-├─ packages/whale-tracker/
+├─ packages/
 └─ snapshots/
 ```

 ## Contributing

-Contributions are welcome if focused on:
+Pull requests are welcome if focused on reliability and transparency.
-- Holder insights
-- Reliability
-- Transparency

-No spam, no paid shilling, no speculative reach claims.
+Do not commit node_modules, dist or lockfile noise unless required for reproducible CLI tooling.

 ## License

-Free to use.
-Attribution appreciated.
+MIT — free for anyone.
+Created by Kevin Smits.